evandisoft/RedOnion/README.md

 - [Scripting](ScriptingReadme.md) - Documentation related to scripting.

 - [LiveRepl](LiveRepl/Readme.md) - The main user interface for the project.
-Where scripts can be loaded, written, and evaluated.
+Where scripts can be loaded, written, and executed.

 - [Troubleshooting](TroubleShooting.md) - Some possible issues and solutions.